-MTU Aero Engines participates in the GEnx program as a risk-and-revenue sharing partner and has a roughly 6.5-percent stake.
-MTU is responsible for the development, manufacture and assembly of the turbine center frame.
-In the process, the company can draw on the experience gained with the turbine center frame for the GP7000, which has proved to be a very reliable and successful component.
-In line with its participation in the program.
-MTU Maintenance is responsible for maintaining the turbine center frame.
+MTU is a risk- and revenue-sharing partner in the GEnx program with a share of around 6.7 percent.
+The company is responsible for developing, manufacturing, and assembling the turbine center frame.
+Here, MTU can draw on its experience with the turbine center frame for the GP7000, which is testament to this component’s reliability.
+As per MTU’s involvement in the program, MTU Maintenance is responsible for maintaining this turbine center frame.

 Facts